-Our test statistic is therefore valuable because of its known sampling properties, which we derive in the next section of this paper.
-In Section 3 we carry out an empirical study to verify its size when applied to the IMA(1,1) model, and evaluate its power against the alternative of an ARMA(1,1) process.
+Section 4 we carry out an empirical study to verify its small sample size when applied to the IMA(1,1) model, and evaluate its power to reject the IMA(1,1) model when it has been fitted to an ARMA(1,1) process.
 This is motivated by an original investigation by Cox (1961) into the robustness of the EWMA for multi-step prediction, which was more recently taken up by Tiao and Xu (1993).
 They carried out a test for a significant change in the moving average parameter when the model was re-estimated to minimise the sum of squares of multi-step forecast errors.
 They show that their test can have greater power than the Ljung-Box test in this context.
-However, the parameter in this case is non-linear, and their test encounters a practical limitation when applied to lead times of greater than two, because of the tendency of the multi-step estimate to take the unit value on the boundary of the parameter space.
+However, the parameter in this case is non-linear, and their test encounters a practical limitation when applied to lead times greater than two, because of the tendency of the multi-step estimate to take the unit value on the boundary of the parameter space.
 Our test statistic is well defined for higher lead times and we are able to illustrate the effects on the power, of the choice of lead time.
-The investigation in Section 4 is motivated by the foregoing example of the USA unemployment series and the use of autoregressive predictors.
+The investigation in Section 5 is motivated by the foregoing example of the USA unemployment series and the use of autoregressive predictors.
 We postulate a type of model mis-specification that might explain the significant result in that example.
-Based on this we formulate a model for use in a simulation exercise to confirm the size properties of our test in the context of an autoregressive predictor, and its power against a realistic alternative.
-We give some brief concluding comments in Section 5.
+Based on this we design a simulation exercise to confirm the size properties of our test in the context of an autoregressive model, and its power when an autoregression has been fitted to a series that is the sum of irregular and cyclical components.